santosh-potu/docker_test/README.md

 The docker exec command runs a new command in a running container.

+# Docker inspect
+docker inspect <container-name/id>

+will tell you all details. even you can grep for your desired results like Ip address

 # docker compose
 docker-compose up
 docker-compose build <image_name_from_yml)